6 Use vcr (& webmockr)

 6.4 Summary

-• We set up vcr usage in our package exemplighratia by running use_vcr() and tweaking the setup file to protect our secret API key and to fool our own package that needs an API token.
+- We set up vcr usage in our package exemplighratia2 by registering vcr as a dependency and creating a file to protect our secret API key and to fool our own package that needs an API token.

 Now, how do we make sure this works?